 The largest single contribution to non-clinical carbon in primary care is from energy use.
 Reducing energy wastage also saves the practice money, so simple actions to help with this are win-win solutions.
 There are also multiple co-benefits in encouraging active travel for patients and staff.

-Carbon footprinting your practice can provide a really useful focus for areas to work on.
+Carbon footprinting your practice may provide a useful focus for areas to work on.

 A carbon footprint measures the total greenhouse gas emissions caused directly and indirectly by a person, organisation, event or product – in this case the carbon emissions associated with the running of a practice and providing healthcare to our patients.